Proposed Regulations May Limit Discounts on Family Transfers – Guidance on IRS Section 2704

 If an applicable restriction is disregarded, the inability to liquidate and, thus, a discount for lack of marketability, is not considered in valuing the transferred interest, resulting in a higher value.

-For more information on Smith & Howard’s hospitality accounting services, please contact us at 404-874-6244 or fill out the form below.
+For more information on Smith and Howard’s hospitality accounting services, please contact us at 404-874-6244 or fill out the form below.

 By Dr. Tami Bolder.
 This article originally appeared in BDO USA, LLP’s “Selections” newsletter (Winter 2016).
 Copyright 2016 BDO USA, LL.
 All rights served. www.bdo.com.